-- 7.3.a.
-Obtain access to resources and attend any relevant or refresher training courses at least every two years; in addition they should update their knowledge regularly. - 7.3.b.
-Ensure that all relevant training for all staff is up to date and reviewed annually. - 7.3.c.
-Ensure that all staff have access to Sydenham School's child protection policy and that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of 'Keeping Children Safe in Education' 2020. - 7.3.d.
-Ensure the CP & safeguarding policy is available publicly and parents are made aware of the policy which alerts them to the fact that referrals may be made and the role of the school in this, to avoid conflict later. - 7.3.e.
-Understand the assessment process for providing early help and intervention, for example through locally agreed common and shared assessment processes such as Early Help Assessments; Early help can be accessed via the MASH website or emailing mashagency@lewisham.gov.uk. - 7.3.f.
-Keep detailed accurate secure written records of all concerns and referrals. - 7.3.g.
-Be alert to the specific needs of children in need, those with special educational needs/disability and young carers. - 7.3.h.
-Encourage a culture of listening to children among all staff. - 7.3.i.
-Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and, when deciding whether to make a referral, liaise with the appropriate agencies. - 7.3.j.
-Recognise how to identify signs of abuse and when it is appropriate to make a referral. - 7.3.k.
-Refer all cases of suspected or alleged abuse or harm by a member of the school staff, colleague or volunteer known to work with children to the local authority children's social care and the LA Designated Officer (LADO). - 7.3.I.
-Have a working knowledge of how local authorities conduct a Child Protection Case Conference and a Child Protection Review Conference and be able to attend and contribute to these effectively when required to do so. - 7.3.m.
-Liaise with the headteacher to inform her of any issues and ongoing investigations and ensure there is always cover for the Safeguarding Lead role.
+- 3.1 Obtain access to resources and attend any relevant or refresher training courses at least every two years; in addition, they should update their knowledge regularly. - 3.2 Ensure that all relevant training for all staff is up to date and reviewed annually - 3.3 Ensure that all staff have access to Sydenham School's Safeguarding and Child Protection policy and that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one of 'Keeping Children Safe in Education' 2021, including new and part time staff. - 3.4 Ensure the CP & safeguarding policy is available publicly and families are made aware of the policy which alerts them to the fact that referrals may be made and the role of the school in this, to avoid any conflict later - 3.5 Understand the assessment process for providing Early Help and intervention, for example through locally agreed common and shared assessment processes such as Early Help Assessments; Early Help can be accessed via the MASH website or by emailing mashagency@lewisham.gov.uk - 3.6 Keep detailed accurate secure written records of all concerns and referrals - 3.7 Be alert to the specific needs of children in need, those with special educational needs/disability and young carers - 3.8 Encourage a culture of listening to children among all staff

-- 7.3.n.
-Ensure the child protection policy is reviewed and updated annually and work with the Governing Body regarding this. - 7.3.o.
-Ensure that safeguarding issues are regularly discussed at Governors, SLT and staff meetings. - 7.3.p.
-Where a student leaves the establishment, ensure the student protection file is copied for the new establishment asap and transferred to the new school separately from the main student file.
-If a student goes missing or leaves to be educated at home, then the child protection file should be copied and the copy forwarded to the Education Social Work Service. - 7.3.q.
-Where the parents inform school that they wish to 'home educate' their child, the school-based Attendance and Welfare Officer discusses this with the parents and the information is then passed to the 'Elective Home Education' team. - 7.3.r.
-Ensure that all named staff and governors have had access to Safeguarding and Child Protection training and are aware of our safer recruitment procedures.
+- 3.9 Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and, when deciding whether to make a referral, liaise with the appropriate agencies - 3.10 Recognise how to identify signs of abuse and when it is appropriate to make a referral - 3.11 Refer all cases of suspected or alleged abuse or harm by a member of the school staff, colleague or volunteer known to work with children to the local authority Children's Social Care and the LA Designated Officer (LADO) - 3.12 Have a working knowledge of how local authorities conduct a Child Protection Case Conference and a Child Protection Review Conference and be able to attend and contribute to these effectively when required to do so - 3.13 Liaise with the headteacher to inform her of any issues and ongoing investigations and ensure there is always cover for the Safeguarding Lead role - 3.14 Ensure the Safeguarding and Child Protection policy and the procedures and implementation are reviewed and updated annually and work with the Governing Body regarding this - 3.15 Ensure that safeguarding issues are regularly discussed at Governors, SLT and staff meetings - 3.16 Where a student leaves the school, ensure the student protection file is copied for the new establishment as soon as possible and transferred to the new school separately from the main student file.
+If a student goes missing or leaves to be educated at home, then the child protection file should be copied and the copy forwarded to the Education Social Work Service - 3.17 Where the parents/carers inform school that they wish to 'home educate' their child, the school-based Attendance and Welfare Officer discusses this with the parents/carers and the information is then passed to the 'Elective Home Education' team - 3.18 Ensure that all named staff and Governors have had access to Safeguarding and Child Protection training and are aware of our safer recruitment procedures. - 3.19 Promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school leadership staff.

-7.4.
-Role of staff
+4. Role of staff